 To rent, newcomers only need a passport.
-This is helpful for those who are still waiting for their residence visa to be processed, which can take several weeks or longer.
+This is helpful for those who are still waiting for their residence visa to be processed, which can take several weeks.

 In Dubai, serviced apartments come with amenities such as a swimming pool, gym and 24-hour security.

-And they usually have a small kitchenette and all bills included, including Wi-Fi.
+They usually have a small kitchenette and all bills are included, including Wi-Fi.
 Guests can pay a monthly rate, or if their cash flow allows, a few months up front, which often invites a discount.

 While the monthly price tag is a little more than what you would expect to pay for a long-term lease, it is a good option for those starting out.
-Below is a small list of options to choose from.
+Below is a small list of options available.